 Sometimes, especially when on vacation in a beautiful part of the world, away from the stresses of everyday life, the most enticing activity is simply to relax and do … absolutely nothing.

 We completely understand!
 As a result, Cabana Desolation has been designed to ensure that you are able to fully immerse yourself in this unique west coast environment, with no obligations no anybody but your own desires.

 Take a book (or a glass of wine) out to the point and relax in the afternoon sun.
 Hammocks are strategically located in shaded, private locations to swing you gently in the breeze.
 Trails meander through the forest and take you to deserted bluffs overlooking seals sunbathing on rocks below, or to exposed tidal pools on secluded beaches that contain a previously unseen underwater world.

-At Cabana Desolation, we understand that sometimes you don’t want to feel obliged to do anything, preferring to go with the flow and see where the day takes you.
+At Cabana Desolation, we understand that half the experience is complete immersion in your natural surroundings, and we go out of the way to allow you to go with the flow and see where the day takes you.

 Local, Creative Cuisine

 At Cabana Desolation, all meals are included in your package.
 We follow a set menu focusing on local, creative, healthy and tasteful cuisine, and our passionate on-site cooks create mouthwatering delicacies from scratch every day in this remote environment.
 We believe a great over-all experience is directly related to wonderful foods - and we aim to provide a great experience!
-In addition to wonderful food, a selection of non-alcoholic beverages will be available as well as a complimentary daily “happy hour” glass of wine or a beer.
+In addition to wonderful food, a selection of non-alcoholic beverages will be available as well as a selection of wine and local craft beer for our guests to enjoy.

 We are able to cater for most dietary requirements, please follow this link for further information.